gleechi/gleechi.github.io/pages/1.0.0/unity/VirtualGrasp_UnityAPI.md

 **Remark:**
- Use case is mainly to specify relative selection preferences for cluttered objects.
+ Use case is mainly to specify different grasp preferences for avatars e.g. master vs. student grasp abilities.